 The option to stay in lodging on a military base is an incredible benefit available to members of the military community.

-When traveling on leave or as a retiree, remember that you can stay in Department of Defense (DoD) lodging at most U.S. military installations around the world on a space-available basis.
+When traveling for leisure, remember that you can stay in Department of Defense (DoD) lodging at most U.S. military installations around the world on a space-available basis.

 During a 2-month road trip across the U.S., my husband and I spent only three nights in a regular hotel.
 Other than a few visits with friends, we stayed at military lodging facilities all other nights.
 In every instance, we enjoyed relaxing stays, a good workout, free parking, and in some cases, free breakfast before getting back on the road.